stuartsierra/lazytest/README.md

 The Basics
 ==========

-Tests are always defined within the `testing` macro:
+Tests are always defined within the `spec` macro:

-    (testing name? "docstring?" body...)
+    (spec name? "docstring?" body...)

-`testing` takes an optional name (a symbol), which will be def'd in the current namespace.
+`spec` takes an optional name (a symbol), which will be def'd in the current namespace.
 You can call that symbol like a function.

 After the name comes an optional doc string.